BAYFIELD EARLY EDUCATION PROGRAMS

 Thank you for visiting!
 Follow us on Facebook!

-As a non-profit organization, we rely on tuition payments and fundraisers in order to offer our preschool curriculum.
-Please take the time to make a tax deductible donation!
-Call, mail, or email and we will gladly assist you.
-Your thoughtfulness is appreciated.
+As a non-profit organization, we rely on tuition payments and fundraisers to offer our preschool curriculum.
+Please take the time to make a tax-deductible donation!
+Please call, mail, or email and we will be happy to assist you.
+We appreciate your consideration.

 Proudly powered by Weebly